Radford helps No. 20 Virginia Tech beat Wake Forest 64-60

 WINSTON-SALEM, N.C.
+(AP) — Virginia Tech kept turning the ball over, failing to secure loose rebounds and struggling to get offense from its two best scorers.

+Tyrece Radford and the rest of the 20th-ranked Hokies’ supporting cast provided enough of a boost to offset that, including with some steady late-game play that kept them near the top of the Atlantic Coast Conference standings.

-(AP) — Tyrece Radford scored 20 points to help No. 20 Virginia Tech hold off Wake Forest 64-60 on Sunday, earning the Hokies’ third league win in the span of eight days.
+Radford scored 20 points and hit some clutch late free throws to help Virginia Tech hold off Wake Forest 64-60 on Sunday, earning the Hokies’ third league win in the span of eight days.

-Radford made 6 of 7 shots, then went 6 for 6 at the foul line in the final 45.4 seconds, part of a grind to the finish for the Hokies (11-2, 5-1 Atlantic Coast Conference).

-Hunter Cattoor added 13 points with a couple of big baskets in the final 5 minutes that helped Virginia Tech stay in front, and freshman David N’Guessan also had a season-high 13 points while making all five of his shots.

-It wasn’t pretty much of the way for Mike Young’s Hokies, who shot 48% but had 15 turnovers while being beaten on the boards to help the Demon Deacons with extra scoring chances.
-They also had quiet days from top scorers Keve Aluma and Jalen Cone, who combined for one made field goal.
+It wasn’t pretty much of the way for Mike Young’s Hokies (11-2, 5-1), who shot 48% but had 15 turnovers while being beaten on the boards to help the Demon Deacons with extra scoring chances.
+Additionally, top scorers Keve Aluma (15.6) and Jalen Cone (13.0) combined for five points and one made basket.

-But they still earned their first 5-1 start in ACC play since 2007 and only their second since joining the league for the 2004-05 season.
+And yet, the Hokies never trailed after halftime even as the Demon Deacons (3-5, 0-5) kept hanging around.

+“It is a true team,” Young said.
+“It is a team.
+They don’t care who gets the credit.
+And that’s a fun group to be a part of.”

+Radford made 6 of 7 shots, and he went 6 for 6 at the foul line in the final 45.4 seconds.
+Hunter Cattoor added 13 points and a couple of big baskets in the final 5 minutes, while freshman David N’Guessan had a season-high 13 points.

+“It just shows you that everything doesn’t rely on them two, even though they’re big pieces,” Radford said of Aluma and Cone.
+“And we’ve got other guys on the team that can step up in any situation.”

 Ismael Massoud scored 12 points for the Demon Deacons (3-5, 0-5), who were playing a fourth straight game against a ranked opponent.
-Wake Forest shot 52% after halftime and fought back from 10 down to tie it with about 8 minutes left, but it never managed to push in front to increase the pressure on the visiting Hokies.
+Wake Forest shot 52% after halftime and rallied from 10 down to tie it with about 8 minutes left, but never managed to push in front.

+“I think they adjusted to the game as the game went along,” Wake Forest coach Steve Forbes said.
+“We kept fighting.
+We never let them get away from us. … There’s no quit in them.”

 BIG PICTURE

 Virginia Tech: Virginia Tech beat Notre Dame last Sunday and No. 19 Duke two days later.
 They followed that by beating the Demon Deacons for the fifth straight meeting dating to 2017 and haven’t lost to Wake Forest in Winston-Salem since January 2015.
+Now they have their first 5-1 start in ACC play since 2007 and only their second since joining the league for the 2004-05 season.

 Wake Forest: Things hadn’t been easy of late for the Demon Deacons, who were picked to finish last in the ACC in the preseason.
 They had lost to No. 18 Virginia and No. 19 Duke in the past two weeks and were coming off Wednesday’s loss to No. 16 Louisville.
-As with that game, Wake Forest fought back from a double-digit deficit but couldn’t earn the first league win for first-year coach Steve Forbes.

 UP NEXT